 The University's approach to senior staff remuneration is considered appropriate to support our University Strategy 2018-23, our financial sustainability and our culture and values.
-Remuneration is one of a number of influential factors in the recruitment, retention and recognition of a high quality and diverse workforce, and the capacity to develop high quality, innovative leadership at all levels of the organisation.
+Remuneration is one of a number of influential factors in the recruitment, retention and recognition of a high quality and diverse workforce, and the capacity to develop high guality, innovative leadership at all levels of the organisation.
 Senior staff remuneration levels at Northumbria (whilst not an outlier based on sector benchmarking) are set in the context of the significant achievements of the University.
 The success of the University reflects the contributions of all staff at Northumbria.
 Notwithstanding this, the leadership and direction of senior management have driven its achievements.

-Assessing and determining the Vice-Chancellor and Chief Executive's base salary and total remuneration annual basis, Remuneration Committee draws on a range of benchmarks and comparative year-on-year data including:
+Assessing and determining the Vice-Chancellor and Chief Executive's base salary and total remuneration As its evidence base for considering proposals around the Vice-Chancellor and Chief Executive's base pay on an annual basis, Remuneration Committee draws on a range of benchmarks and comparative year-on-year data including: